 Explainer videos are also one of the most popular types of content that businesses use for marketing.
 In fact, video marketers have seen 66% more qualified leads per year than their sans-video counterparts.

-So get ready to take notes—we’re sharing 7 insider tips on how to create a stand-out explainer video!
-This handy guide is useful for those creating their own online video marketing content, as well as those interested in hiring a professional video production company.'
+So get ready to take notes—we’re sharing 6 insider tips on how to create a stand-out explainer video along with the best examples!
+This handy guide is useful for those creating their own online video marketing content, as well as those interested in hiring a professional video production company.

 Time is money, and every second counts.
 You need an attention-grabbing intro to hook each viewer in and then convey exactly what problem your product or service targets.